 Typically this disease is seen in obese cats that are middle aged or older, and more commonly in males (the opposite of dogs).
 Orange cats seem to get DM more often than other colors, but that could be because more of them are male.
 There is no specific breed predilection in cats.

 Dogs are typically middle aged and older, with purebred dogs showing a higher incidence.
-Common breeds are:
+Some of them have a genetic susceptibility (they have a marker called CLA4)

 - Miniature Schnauzers